zenml-io/zenml/docs/book/stack_components/model_deployer.md

 ## List of available model deployers

-In its current version, ZenML features two integrations, namely the `mlflow` and the `seldon` integration, with model deployers as stack components.
+In its current version, ZenML features two integrations, namely the `mlflow` and the `seldon` integrations, with model deployers as stack components.
 In order to get more information on how you can use these flavors in your stack, please check the corresponding pages in the API docs linked below.